hablapps/puretest/README.md

 # Current status

 Puretest is very much in progress right now, so contributions are welcome.
 Some of the areas that need urgent attention are the following ones:
-* Support for testing purely functional programs using GADTs (scalaz/cats Free, Eff, etc.)
+* Support for testing purely functional programs using GADTs (scalaz/cats Free, freestyle's @free, Eff, etc.)
 * Integrations with Specs2, uTest, and other testing frameworks
-* Upgrade to cats 1.0

 # License